Deforestation-Detector/SCAI-Net/Testing.md

         * Array labels and list classes with in bounds indices
             * Should and do obtain joining of elements in classes list with corresponding labels array element.

-# Sam's module and functional testing
+## Sam's module and functional testing
-I also tested the scai_test module.
-Like Donovan, I carried out my unit tests using the python unittest standard library module.

 * create_data():
     * Description and expectations: